Rhedir gan School of Medical and Health Sciences

 A threshold student should have a basic knowledge of the essential facts and key concepts in Medical Microbiology presented in this module.
 Written answers should demonstrate an ability to organise relevant lecture material into a coherent argument.
 Answers may lack detail and may reveal knowledge gaps.

 A less engaged student would have a correct understanding of the essential facts and key concepts in Medical Microbiology presented in this module.
 Written answers should demonstrate an ability to organise relevant lecture material into a coherent argument.
 Answers may lack explanation and context.
 No evidence of wider reading.

 An excellent student should be able to demonstrate the skills necessary for self-managed and lifelong learning (working independently, time management and organisation) and have a detailed in depth knowledge of all aspects of the module.
 Written answers should have an extremely high standard of presentation, structure and clarity with a very well argued coverage of accurate and relevant information.

 Evidence of wider reading & critical thinking is required for A+ and A* marks.

-Conduct Medical Microbiology practical work and process, document and interpret the data obtained.
+Produce a Medical Microbiology practical report and process, document and interpret the data given or obtained.

 Explain the principles of Quality Assurance and good laboratory practice.